koloyyee/David_Ko_Loy_Yee_Frontend_Engineer_Technical_Assessment/README.md

 b: I assumed the time would be in timestamp, and for the first time I need to convert between float and time, and no much assumption were made prior to the assessment.

-I wasn't expected to handle time with Javascript, and it was good challenge let me learn about handling time.
+Since this assignment is recommended to be finished within 8 hours, I assumed to build the barebone version and get some feedback before implementing other features and touch up on CSS.
+I also wasn't expected to handle time with Javascript, and it was good challenge let me learn about handling time.